Lecture 18 - Multivariate Community Analysis

 ANOSIM: Analysis of Similarities

-• Purpose: Test whether samples within groups are more similar than samples between groups
+• Purpose: are samples w/in groups are more similar than samples between groups

 • Method: Based on rank dissimilarities